 "We haven't ruled out anyone," Villaseñor said.

 Through it all, they've stay committed to their faith and to each other.
 Becky says she'd do it all over again if only it brought her daughter back.

 "And at the end, it's not even the fact that we're getting blown off," Becky Celis said.
 "But my baby girl's not home yet.
 We need her home.
 She needs to be here with us."

 Just like their other two children, boys ages 11 and 15, Sergio and Becky only speak of Isabel in present tense.

 Her newly-decorated bedroom is the perfect case in point.

-"As you walk in it's a completely, totally different room," Becky says.
+"As you walk in it's a completely, totally different room," Becky said.

 From the purple walls with polka dots to the brand new dresser and bed, "It's all new.
-I can't wait for her to see it," Becky says.
+I can't wait for her to see it," Becky said.
 "I think she's gonna go crazy."